chicago daily tribune, december 28th, 1850, page three, column two.

 may 6, 1858, page one, column three. "bad condition of west lake street". long whinge about untravelable major road.
 Page two, column one, recovery from the "hard times"--good article.
 Column five, ad for brown & hillingsworth /eyeroll#2

 NEVADA DEMOCRAT, WEDNESDAY MORNING, MAY 12, 1858. page four -- Dreadful accident, graphic report.
-Poor bloke trying to put the finishing touches to the raising of his own house, made a mistake and got killed.
+Poor bloke trying to put the finishing touches to the raising of his own house, made a mistake and got killed. (many such cases in many states particularly in the early 1850s.
+Too many to list.)

 august 30, 1858, page four. "sleeping cars" woodruff's patent, built by wason & co., springfield, mass.